1 Week in Peru: The Best 7-8 Day Itinerary

 Trails may be muddy and some visits may be affected, but in return you will enjoy fewer crowds and lower prices.

-How to acclimatize to the altitude in Cuzco, Machu Picchu and Lake Titicaca?
+How to Acclimatize to the Altitude in Cusco, Machu Picchu, and Lake Titicaca?

-Altitude is a factor to be very aware of in Peru, especially with this 7-8 day itinerary that includes high altitude areas such as Cuzco, Machu Picchu, the 7 Colors Mountain and Lake Titicaca.
+Altitude is something you need to take seriously when traveling in Peru, especially with this 7–8 day itinerary that covers high-altitude destinations like Cusco, Machu Picchu, Rainbow Mountain, and Lake Titicaca.

 The good news?
-I have designed this itinerary to help you gradually adapt to the altitude.
+I’ve designed this itinerary to help you gradually adapt to the elevation step by step.

 Here are my top tips to avoid altitude sickness:

-You will end your trip at Lake Titicaca (12,500 ft).
-By now, your body should be better accustomed to the altitude, but don’t let your guard down.
-The roads on islands like Taquile and Amantani can be steep, and even a short climb can leave you breathless.
+You’ll finish your journey at Lake Titicaca (12,500 ft), where your body should be more used to the altitude.
+Still, don’t let your guard down: the paths on islands like Taquile and Amantani can be steep, and even short climbs might leave you short of breath.
+Go slowly and enjoy the scenery!

 Book Your Flight at the Best Price